PatonaIM/teamified-accounts/setup/README.md

 # Setup Folder

-This folder contains all the essential files and configurations needed to set up and maintain the Teamified EOR Portal development environment.
+This folder contains all the essential files and configurations needed to set up and maintain the Teamified Accounts development environment.

 ## Folder Structure